pjbds/pjbds/README.md

 🌱 I’m constantly learning new technologies and tools

-👯 I’m an AI/Machine Learning Engineer looking for his next challenge
+👯 I’m an AI Enthusiast

-🤔 I’m developing some new projects
+🤔 I’m developing some CV projects

 💬 Ask me about AI, Computer Vision, Machine Learning, Cloud Computing, NLP and LLM's!

-⚡ Fun fact: I speak three languages and I'm currently learning a fourth
+⚡ Fun fact: I write in three human languages and a programming one

 </div>